katahiromz/EGA/EGA-Manual.md

 EGA is a small programming language of a simple grammar.

+The source code of EGA will be found at https://github.com/katahiromz/EGA .

 ## How to use

 Please start up EGA.
 The following text will be displayed: